In Ukraine and internationally, scenario darkens for Russia

 The border guard service said its officers returned fire and forced the Russian group to retreat back into Russia.
 The area is largely rural and hasn’t seen intense fighting in more than a month.
 There was no immediate word from Russia.

-In the Donbas, the Ukrainian military said that Russian forces targeted civilian and military sites in multiple towns.

-Russia troops continued air and artillery strikes around the Azovstal steel plant in Mariupol, the last holdout of several hundred Ukrainian forces in the strategically important city, the Ukrainian General Staff said.
+Russia troops have also continued air and artillery strikes around the Azovstal steel plant in Mariupol, the last holdout of several hundred Ukrainian forces in the strategically important city, the Ukrainian General Staff said.

-In an online news conference, many wives of the besieged soldiers urged the international community to help gain the release of “the entire garrison,” which is suffering from a dire lack of food, water and medicine.

-Turkey’s presidential spokesman, Ibrahim Kalin, said his country had offered to evacuate wounded Ukrainian soldiers and civilians by ship from Azovstal, the official state broadcaster TRT said.

 Britain’s Defense Ministry said Monday that Belarus was deploying special operations forces along its border with Ukraine and air defense, artillery and missile units to training ranges in the west of the country.
 Belarus’ forces have not been directly involved in the conflict, though its territory was used as a staging ground for the invasion.